ADEE remains committed to the concept that dental practice has an important role to play in the overall health of the population.

 - examples of activities that encompass the ethos of the core domain of "Dentistry in society"

 A key element of the application proposal will be communication of how members plan to validate the approach to teaching within the curriculum.
 Demonstrating how this can/is having impact.
 The winning recipient(s) will be expected to contribute to the creation of a best practice guide which is being developed as an output of this award.
-Recipient will also be expected to attend ADEE Oslo to formally receive their award and to attend a future ADEE meeting within 3 years of the award to present outcomes from the award.
+Recipient will also be expected to participate in on online session where they will share their activities and how the scholarship benefit the core concepts of the Dentsitry in Society curriculum.

 Evaluation will be performed by the ADEE scholarship committee.
 Applications will be evaluated on their creativity, academic rigour and benefit to society.
 The process will be managed through the ADEE office in Dublin, who will ensure transparency in evaluation and the management of conflict of interests etc.

-Winners will be expected to make poster presentations as part of the ADEE annual meeting in the year following receipt of scholarship and to assist the ADEE editor in developing content for a best practice guide for examples of enacting the Dentistry in Society domain.
+Winners will be expected to make presentations as part of the ADEE annual meeting or though an online webinar in the year following receipt of scholarship and to assist the ADEE editor in developing content for a best practice guide for examples of enacting the Dentistry in Society domain.

 ADEE is proposing that up to two awards of €2,500 each will be granted to the highest ranked applications, however the decision of the panel is final and binding.
 ADEE will transfer the fund in total to the winning recipients and funds will not be used for any other purpose.